Izak Rankine: Early life

 Rankine was born in Adelaide into a family of Indigenous Australian descent (Kokatha and Ngarrindjeri).
 He shares a relation to Australian Football Hall of Fame inductee and 1993 Brownlow Medalist Gavin Wanganeen as well as being the first cousin of former AFL player Danyle Pearce.
 As a child, Rankine played an array of sports which included basketball, rugby and tennis but eventually chose to focus on Australian rules football.
 He grew up playing junior football for Edwardstown and Flinders Park before being given the opportunity to rise through the junior ranks at SANFL club West Adelaide.

 In 2016, he played his first senior SANFL game for West Adelaide at the age of 16 and kicked two goals on debut.
 He was later selected to represent South Australia in the 2017 and 2018 AFL Under 18 Championships where he was named in the All-Australian team both years and played a crucial role in South Australia's 2018 national championship.
-Rankine attended Henley High School throughout his teenage years, where he played school football alongside future Gold Coast teammate Jack Lukosius and the pair were very influential in winning the 2018 SA Schools Championship.
+Rankine attended Henley High School on a sports scholarship throughout his teenage years, where he played school football alongside future Gold Coast teammate Jack Lukosius and the pair were very influential in winning the 2018 SA Schools Championship.